-(e) Provision for outstanding losses
+(d) Provision for outstanding losses

-The Company will record as a provision for outstanding losses, amounts that are in excess of the applicable reinsurance percentage of the applicable level of the Event Index Value as referred to in note 1.
-The Company will record an expense for losses once it is notified of a Loss Payment and will adjust the provision for outstanding losses based on the applicable reinsurance percentage of the applicable level of the Event Index Value once it receives a proof of loss claim filed by the Ceding Reinsurer (as defined in the Reinsurance Agreements).
-Subsequent to the filing of a proof of loss claim, the Ceding Reinsurer will be required to reimburse the Company for amounts initially received in excess of the final determined incurred losses of the Ceding Reinsurer.
-The Noteholders will not have any recourse to any amount paid by the Ceding Reinsurer to the Company following such settlement.
-At December 31, 2010 the Company had not been notified of a Covered Event and as such, no provision for outstanding losses has been recorded.
+The Company will record as a provision for outstanding losses, amounts equivalent to the amount calculated by the Calculation Agent in terms of the procedures set forth in the Calculation Agent Agreement.
+The Company will record an expense for losses once it is notified of an Event Payment.
+No claims with respect to an Event shall be made upon the Company and the Company has no liability for any losses with respect to an Event.
+Unless and until the Company has received an Event Report stating that such Event has occurred and stating the Event Payment if any, payable to the Ceding Insurer subject to the Aggregate Limit.
+Subsequent to the filing of a proof of loss claim by the Ceding Insurer following the Commutation Date associated with an event, the Ceding Insurer will be required to reimburse the Company for amounts initially received by them in excess of the final determined incurred losses of the Ceding Insurer.
+The Noteholders will not have any recourse to any amount paid by the Ceding Insurer to the Company following such settlement.
+There will instead be on automatic reinstatement of coverage as referred to in note 1.
+At December 31, 2011 the Company had not been notified of an Event in the form of an Event Report and as such, no provision for outstanding losses has been recorded.

-(f) Notes payable/embedded derivatives
+(e) Notes payable/embedded derivatives